Mifiel/api-doc/source/includes/_endorsables_setup.md

 ## User account setup

-Every user (issuer or receiver) of a endorsable document must setup his account.
-In this setup we will generate a set of crypto-currency-addresses to the user using his FIEL.
-The addresses are used to hold the asset ID.
+Every user (issuer or receiver) of an endorsable document must setup his account.
+In this setup we will generate a set of crypto-currency addresses for the user using his FIEL.
+The addresses are used to hold the asset.

 The widget is an embedded tool to setup the required private keys that generate the addresses.
 By embedding this tool, your users can setup their account without having to leave the flow of your website.

 The flow to embed this tool into your site is:
-1. Require a Setup widget_id to our server for the user.
+1. Create a Setup widget_id on our server for your user.
-2. Save the widget_id in your database so you can access to it later.
+2. Save the widget_id in your database so you can access it later.
 3. Use the widget_id in the setup-snippet.
 An iframe will be placed within your site where your user would drag his FIEL and a backup certificate.
 4. When the setup is complete, the iframe will trigger an event so you can redirect the user to the next step in your flow.